 Regions of the Thorax

-The thorax is the superior part of the trunk between the neck and the abdomen.
 The term chest is commonly used as a synonym for thorax, but our concept of the chest (upper part of the torso) is much more extensive than the thoracic wall and cavity contained within it.
 The chest is generally conceived as being broadest superiorly owing to the presence of the pectoral, or shoulder girdle with much of its girth accounted for by the associated pectoral and scapular musculature.

 Our concept of the well-formed chest is one that narrows inferiorly to the waist and, in adult females, gains further dimension from the breasts.
 The thoracic cavity and the wall specific to it are actually the opposite of this.
 They have the shape of a truncated cone, being narrowest superiorly, with the circumference increasing inferiorly, and reaching its maximum at the junction with the abdominal portion of the trunk.

 Therefore, the thorax can be defined as consisting of the thoracic cavity, its contents including the primary organs of the respiratory and cardiovascular systems, and the wall that surrounds it.
 It is the part of the trunk between the neck and abdomen.

 The thorax is composed of a ventral and a dorsal surface.
 Each of these surfaces is partitioned into regions whose names however do not always correspond to the underlying morphological structures.
 For example, the heart lies within the sternal, mammary and inframammary regions.

 Ventral Thoracic Regions

 On the anterior surface, the thorax can be divided into several regions, each one being defined by bony landmarks.
 The regions include: